Davide Faraoni

-Marco Davide Faraoni (born 25 October 1991) is an Italian professional footballer who plays as a right back.
+Marco Davide Faraoni (born 25 October 1991) is an Italian professional footballer who plays as a right-back.

 Club career

 Youth career

 Born in Bracciano, in the Province of Rome, Lazio region, Faraoni started his career at Rome-based club S.S.
 Lazio, for which he could play right or centre-back.
 He missed a few months in the 2009–10 season due to a right leg anterior cruciate ligament injury.
 Faraoni had played for Lazio's Giovanissimi regionali team to Primavera team.

-On 1 July 2010, he was signed by Internazionale on a four-year contract on a reported free transfer.
+On 1 July 2010, he was signed by Inter Milan on a four-year contract on a reported free transfer.
 He was a member of Inter's Primavera under-20 team in the 2010–11 season.
 With the team, he also won the 2011 Torneo di Viareggio.
 He played various positions for the team, from right-back and left-back to right wing.
 Under new coach Leonardo, he was named in the first team squad several times but never made his first team debut in the 2010–11 season.

 Faraoni did not play in the reserve league playoff round, as coach Fulvio Pea and the technical team chose to rest him and Alibec, two of the three senior players of the reserves.